cooperspencer/gickup/README.md

 - Sourcehut
 - Any

-You can clone/mirror them to:
+You can clone/mirror repositories to:
 - Github
 - Gitlab
 - Gitea